-Season 2 of The Mandalorian ended with plenty of big moments, and seemingly marked the end of one chapter in Din Djarin’s saga and the beginning of something new.
-It also generated some big questions about the future of the Disney+ series after the final episode of The Mandalorian season 2 teased the premiere of a new series, The Book of Boba Fett, premiering in December 2021.
+Season 2 of The Mandalorian ended with plenty of big moments and seemingly marked the end of one chapter in Din Djarin’s saga and the beginning of something new.
+It also generated some big questions about the future of the Disney+ series after the final episode of The Mandalorian season 2 teased the premiere of a new series, The Book of Boba Fett, premiering in December.

 This new, original series coming to Disney+ could shape much of what’s to come in the Star Wars universe, so here’s everything we know about it so far.

-(Spoiler warning: There will be a discussion of plot points from the season 2 finale of The Mandalorian in the following article.)
+(Spoiler warning: There will be a discussion of plot points from the season 2 finale of The Mandalorian in this article.)

 Several days after The Mandalorian season 2 finale, Disney confirmed The Book of Boba Fett as a new, original series via a post on the official Twitter account for the Star Wars franchise.

 The Book of Boba Fett, a new Original Series, starring Temuera Morrison and Ming-Na Wen and executive produced by Jon Favreau, Dave Filoni and Robert Rodriguez, set within the timeline of The Mandalorian, is coming to @DisneyPlus Dec.
 2021. pic.twitter.com/YT2zbLufI8